GuildOfWeavers/distaff/docs/programs.md

 # Programs in Distaff VM
-TODO
+Distaff VM consumes programs structured in a form of an execution graph.
+The purpose of this graph is twofold:

+1. To describe program execution semantics.
+2. To define structure of program hash.

+These are related by distinct because two programs which are semantically the same can be reduced to two distinct hashes, depending on how the execution graph is structured.

+Program execution graph is constructed from a set of nodes called *program blocks*.
+Each program block has its own structure and execution semantics.
+In the following sections we describe these programs blocks, give a few examples of how program graphs are constructed from these blocks, define methodology for computing program hashes from program graphs, and finally, describe how program hash is computed within the VM.

-## Execution tree
+## Program blocks
-Distaff programs can be thought of as execution trees of instructions.
-As a program is executed, a specific path through the tree is taken.
-The actual representation of a program is slightly more complex.
-For example, a program execution tree actually consists of program blocks each with its own structure and execution semantics.
-At the high level, there are two types of blocks: instruction blocks and control blocks.
+At the high level, there are two types of program blocks: instruction blocks and control blocks.
 Both are explained below.

 ### Instruction blocks
-An instruction block is just a a sequence of instructions, where each instruction is a tuple *(op_code, op_value)*.
+An instruction block is just a sequence of instructions, where each instruction is a tuple *(op_code, op_value)*.
 For vast majority of instructions `op_value = 0`, but there are some instructions where it is not.
 For example, for a `PUSH` instruction, `op_value` is set to the value which is to be pushed onto the stack.

-An instruction block imposes the following restrictions on its content:
+Instruction blocks impose the following restrictions on their content:
 * There must be at least one instruction in the block.
-* An instruction block cannot contain any of the flow control instructions.
-This includes: `BEGIN`, `TEND`, `FEND`, `LOOP`, `CONTINUE`, `BREAK`, and `HACC` instructions.
+* An instruction block cannot contain any of the following the flow control instructions: `BEGIN`, `TEND`, `FEND`, `LOOP`, `CONTINUE`, `BREAK`, and `HACC` instructions.
+* An instruction which carries non-zero `op_value` must be located at a step which is a multiple of 8 (e.g. 8, 16, 32 etc.).

+Due to alignment rules within the VM, the first instruction of an instruction block is guaranteed to be executed on a step which is a multiple of 16.

 ### Control blocks
 Control blocks are used to specify flow control logic of a program.
 Currently, there are 3 types of control blocks: (1) group blocks, (2) switch blocks, and (3) loop blocks.
 Specifics of each type of these are described below.